Skip to main content

 Dr. Claire Lennon graduated from University of Limerick, with a Bachelor of Science in Industrial Chemistry in 1998 and completed her PhD studies at University College Dublin in Organic Chemistry in 2002, specialising in the area of stereoselective organic synthesis.
 Upon completion of her PhD she joined University of Edinburgh as a post-doctoral researcher in supramolecular chemistry where she remained until December 2003.
 Dr. Lennon spent two years working as a Development Chemist at Pfizer Ireland Pharmaceuticals and during this time completed a Certificate in Process and Chemical Engineering at University College Cork (Part-Time, 2004-2005).
 She joined WIT as a lecturer in Organic Chemistry in 2006.

-Dr. Lennon’s research interests lie in synthetic organic chemistry with the aim of designing novel more sustainable processes of pharmaceutical relevance.
+Dr. Lennon’s research interests lie in synthetic organic and medicinal chemistry with the aim of designing novel more sustainable processes of pharmaceutical relevance.
 More specifically areas of interest include the development of novel organocatalysts based on molecular recognition motifs for use in asymmetric synthesis, biotransformations for organic synthesis using hydrolase enzymes, greener and more sustainable solvents and flow chemistry.
 Dr. Lennon also has an interest in NMR spectroscopy and its applications.
-She is a member of the PMBRC (Pharmaceutical and Molecular Biotechnology Research Centre) at SETU and has supervised 4 PhD students (IRCSET, INTEREGG 4A WINSS , WIT and SETU funding) to completion with 3 students currently under her supervision and was nominated for the SETU Research Excellence Awards for the Research Supervision Award in 2022 and 2023.
+She is a member of the PMBRC (Pharmaceutical and Molecular Biotechnology Research Centre) at SETU and has supervised 4 PhD students and 1 research Masters student (IRCSET, INTEREGG 4A WINSS , WIT and SETU funding) to completion with 3 students currently under her supervision.
+She was nominated for the SETU Research Excellence Awards for the Research Supervision Award in 2022 and 2023.
 Dr. Lennon is named on 3 IDF/patent/PCT applications and a biocatalysis technology license agreement.
+Current research projects also include development of novel anti-microbials derived from carbohydrate and fatty acid sources and methods to improve solubility of poorly soluble pharmaceuticals for application in transdermal drug delivery.
+Dr Lennon is a MyGreen Lab Ambassador, member of Irish Green Labs and a member of the Green Lab team within the PMBRC,

 Dr. Lennons peer reviewed publications are listed below: